Voraka/IDASkin/README.md

-idaConsonance
+IDASkin
 =============

-Consonance, a dark color theme for IDA.
+A dark color theme for IDA.

 The scheme is distributed in two forms: